Business Administration - Marketing

 Students will be responsible for building their own schedules and progressing through the program design.
-This includes ensuring that failed or missed classes are taken/retaken in the next available term.
-Students seeking guidance on how to take any courses off-stream or those students who would like guidance regarding including missed or failed courses in their schedule should work with their program coordinators.
+This includes ensuring that failed or missed courses are taken/retaken in the next available term.
+Students seeking guidance on how to take any courses off-stream or those students who would like guidance, including missed or failed courses in their schedule should work with their program coordinators.

 Applying to the Co-op Stream (starting with the 1701 cohort and subsequent cohorts unless otherwise noted):

 - Students intending to transfer into the co-op stream will be informed of the application deadline and process to apply for the Co-op Stream.
 Students who applied and were admitted to the co-op stream (0013C) through OCAS do not need to reapply, they simply need to maintain their eligibility.
 Academic eligibility does not guarantee students admittance into the co-op stream as labour market conditions determine the number of co-op seats in two stream co-op programs.